33 Facts About the Strange Crucifix Frog or Holy Cross Toad

 - Facts about the frog from the Australian Geographic website

-- Information about the glue from the frog from ABC Catalyst (An Australian Broadcasting Corporation site)
+- Information about the glue from the frog from a transcript of a TV show produced by ABC Catalyst (An Australian Broadcasting Corporation site)

 - An adhesive secreted by Notaden bennettii (Abstract) from Springer Publishing